deosrc/hugo-module-bgg/README.md

 ## Quick Start

-> :info: This guide will assume a yaml configuration format.
+> :warning: This guide will assume a yaml configuration format.
 If using another format, you will need to convert.

 1. Ensure you have already set up a hugo site, configured to support hugo modules, and with your desired theme.
 1. Set up your game collection at [Board Game Geek](https://boardgamegeek.com/).